Zero Trust and VPNs: NOT Mutually Exclusive

 This time make sure to click Update running servers to implement the changes.

 For more detailed instructions, we offer a step-by-step guide that will walk you through the process.
 It will also show you how to apply specific settings to Access Server users; allow only specific users to log on; and set it so that only users from a particular group can log on.
-In order to configure OpenVPN Access Server with Google Secure LDAP, you can also follow the instructions in this helpful Google Secure LDAP guide.
+In order to configure Access Server with Google Secure LDAP, you can also follow the instructions in this helpful Google Secure LDAP guide.

-With OpenVPN Access Server, admins can set up permissions at the global, group, or user level, creating granular permissions, which are key parts of setting up a zero trust network.
+With Access Server, admins can set up permissions at the global, group, or user level, creating granular permissions, which are key parts of setting up a zero trust network.

 Final Thoughts On Zero Trust Network Access